It’s Our Right (At Least, When We Turn 18)!

 As election day comes to a close, we visited with some of our seniors who got to vote for the first time.

-Nicole Kallio, Web Editor
+Nicole Kallio, Reporter

 Every four years, something magical happens: voters of all ethnicities, sexual orientations, genders, and backgrounds line up outside of schools, gyms, and firehouses to submit a piece of paper that determines the fate of their country for the next half-decade, and maybe even longer.
 The right to vote is something that has been fought for by many and cherished by all in America, and happens to be one of the most notable perks of turning 18.